Astribot S1 – When the Demo Misrepresents Capability

 • Putting two and two together, my best guess for how this clip was created is that i) the operator sequence was pre-recorded with a Femto Bolt, ii) the body movements were converted into motion capture data using the Orbbec Body Tracking SDK, iii) this data was imported into the robot’s control software as a pre-recorded sequence – but with limited/missing hand roll data, and iv) the two separate takes were then combined in post-production to make it look like it was a real time “1x speed” event taking place.
 Again, misleading marketing at best!

 Just to give you a sense of how much work it is to pull off something like I just described, a computer vision engineer with familiarity of how to program the robot (this can often take a few days of study!) could probably cobble together something like the above in a couple days of work.
-The end-result may look cute, but it’s definitively not “Next-Gen AI Robot”!
+The end-result may look compelling, but it’s definitively not “Next-Gen AI Robot”!

 Example 4: UI which is too fancy for what it is purporting to be.